Kurento/kurento/source/tutorials/java/tutorial-3-one2many.rst

    *One to many video call screenshot*

 To implement this behavior we have to create a `Media Pipeline`:term: composed by 1+N **WebRtcEndpoints**.
-The *Master* peer sends its stream in mirror, and also to the rest of the *Viewers*. *Viewers* are configured in receive-only mode, while *Master* is in send-receive mode.
-The media pipeline implemented is illustrated in the following picture:
+The *Master* peer sends its stream to the rest of the *Viewers*. *Viewers* are configured in receive-only mode.
+The implemented media pipeline is illustrated in the following picture:

 .. figure:: ../../images/kurento-java-tutorial-3-one2many-pipeline.png
    :align:   center